Training in Northern Ireland

 This course is designed for staff involved in providing householders with energy efficiency advice either face-to-face or by telephone.

-Image of a red tiled roof with solar panels.
+Photo of a roof with solar panels under a blue sky.

 Introduction to Domestic Renewable Low Carbon Technologies (Level 2 Award – CQ11641/001)